 After being quickly seated at a table across from a young couple and their newborn baby, we scanned the simple room decorated with wood panels and framed mementos.
 We were the only non-locals in the room filled with diners seated elbow-to-elbow while enjoying classic Modena homestyle cuisine.

-The restaurant doesn’t actually have a menu and the cuisine, separated into primi and secondi categories, changes daily.
-Primi plates are familiar Emila-Romagna pasta favorites like Tagliatelle, Passatelli, Gramigna and Lasanga, whereas Secondi options run the gamut from Osso Bucco to mixed vegetables.
-All meals include antipasti, bottled water, wine, dessert and coffee.
+The restaurant doesn’t print a menu and its cuisine, separated into primi and secondi categories, changes daily.
+During our visit, primi plates included familiar Emilia-Romagna pasta favorites like Tagliatelle, Passatelli, Gramigna and Lasanga, while secondi options ran the gamut from Osso Bucco to mixed vegetables.

 Osteria Ermes is located at Via Ganaceto, 89, 41121 Modena MO, Italy.